arturguimaraes/react-distance-calculator/README.md

 ## Introduction

 A project made with ReactJS and Typescript, using the Google Maps Javascript API for calculating distance in the input locations.
+Choose at least 3 addresses, and get the distances for each pair of addresses, ordered from closest to farthest.

 ## Features

--- ReactJS
+1. ReactJS
--- Typescript
+2. Typescript
--- Sass modules
+3. Sass modules
--- Redux
+4. Redux
--- Bootstrap
+5. Bootstrap
--- Google Maps Javascript API
+6. Google Maps Javascript API
--- Google Places API
+7. Google Places API

 ![react-distance-calculator](https://github.com/arturguimaraes/react-distance-calculator/blob/main/src/assets/img/print1.png?raw=true)